ifraixedes/fraixedes-hugo-theme/README.md

 * section: If it's set then is used for the value (`content`) of `<meta name=og:section content="...` otherwise the tag is omitted
 * last_update_date: If it's set then is used for the value (`content`) of `<meta name="og:modified_time content="...`, otherwise `.PublishDate` is used

+## Extras

+This theme contains several [shortcodes](https://gohugo.io/extras/shortcodes/).
+The current available ones have been imported from [hugo-resources repo](https://github.com/ifraixedes/hugo-resources) and they are documented in the [repo site](http://ivan.fraixed.es/hugo-resources/).

 ## License

-MIT read [LICENSE file](https://github.com/ifraixedes/fraixedes-hugo-theme/blob/master/LICENSE.md) for more information
+MIT read [LICENSE file](https://github.com/ifraixedes/fraixedes-hugo-theme/blob/master/LICENSE.md) for more information.